civican/legisinfo/42-1/bills/C-78/bill_text.md

     **(2.1)** Subject to subsection (5), the income determined under subsection (1.2) shall be deemed to be the spouse's income for the purposes of the child support order.

-    **(3)** The spouse against whom a child support order was made becomes liable to pay the recalculated amount **on the day, or on the expiry of the period specified by the law of the province or, if no day or period is specified, on the expiry of the period prescribed by the regulations**.
+    **(3)** The spouse against whom a child support order was made becomes liable to pay the recalculated amount on the day, or on the expiry of the period specified by the law of the province or, if no day or period is specified, on the expiry of the period prescribed by the regulations.

     **(4)** If either or both spouses do not agree with the recalculated amount of the child support order, either or both of them may, before the day or within the period specified by the law of the province or, if no day or period is specified, within the period prescribed by the regulations, apply to a court of competent jurisdiction